Steve Buckingham (rugby league)

-Steve Buckingham is a New Zealand rugby league coach and former player.
+Steve Buckingham is a New Zealand rugby league coach and former rugby league footballer.
 His position of preference was at Halfback.
 He is currently the head coach of the Mount Albert Lions.

 Early years

 Buckingham started his career playing for the Glenora Bears.
 Here he won his first two Fox Memorial titles.
 A longtime Warriors scholarship player, who playing in the 1995 Lion Red Cup Grand Final loss, he played two Super League first grade games under coach John Monie in early 1997.
 However Monie was fired halfway through the season and Buckingham did not play for the Warriors again.

 Bartercard Cup

 In the late 1990s Buckingham left Glenora after a dispute over match payments.
 He then joined the Mt Albert Lions, a club he was to enjoy great success with.
 In the seven years of the national Bartercard Cup competition Buckingham played in four Cup-winning sides, winning with Mt Albert three times and once with the Auckland Lions.
 He also captained the 2004 winning side.

 During this time he played for several National Residents selections, including the 2003 New Zealand 'A' tour of Great Britain and captaining New Zealand 'A' in 2004.